fluent/fluent-operator/docs/plugins/fluentbit/output/forward.md

 # Forward

-Forward is the protocol used by Fluentd to route messages between peers.
-The forward output plugin allows to provide interoperability between Fluent Bit and Fluentd.
+Forward is the protocol used by Fluentd to route messages between peers. <br /> The forward output plugin allows to provide interoperability between Fluent Bit and Fluentd. <br /> **For full documentation, refer to https://docs.fluentbit.io/manual/pipeline/outputs/forward**

 | Field | Description | Scheme |